Hunintuitive/hunintuitive.github.io/content/en/post/get-started/index.md

 ## Prepare to embark on a captivating journey as we blend the rich, emotional tapestry of Eastern music with the pulsating rhythms of trance.
 This beautiful fusion invites you to immerse yourself in a soundscape where ancient melodies meet modern vibes, creating an experience that resonates deeply within the soul...

 {{< youtube KBPbEpsjU4k >}}

+## Back in 2003, I experimented a little with creating electronic music.
+I found the process both challenging and rewarding, as it allowed me to explore my creativity in new ways

+Last but not least, here are some tracks I created with Dance eJay that I immensely enjoyed experimenting with!

+Cosmic Train:

+{{< audio src="Cosmic Train.mp3" >}}

+Cosmic Train Extended Version:

+{{< audio src="Cosmic Train Extended.mp3" >}}

+Ocean of Strange Times:

+{{< audio src="Ocean of Strange Times.mp3" >}}

 ## Why enjoy music as often as you can?